 Having lived in Germany for a year now, there are not many things I miss about home.
+In fact, I absolutely love living in Frankfurt, Germany.
 Quality of life is so much better in Europe, including higher standards of food, abundance of amazing wines to drink at festival after festival, weekend trips around Europe, and a much lower cost of living.
 However, watching American sports, American football in particular, is something I really miss.
 The Superbowl in particular, is a time of the year that I really miss.
 The parties with all your friends, drinks, food etc. is something that I always looked forward to.

 So whether you’re visiting Germany in February or an expat like myself, what is one to do if one wants to watch the big game?

 Soccer is by far the most popular sport in Germany.
 The German Bundesliga is famous and watching games at my local Eintracht Frankfurt stadium has been quite fun.
 Soccer will never be dethroned as the most popular sport in Germany, especially as the National team consistently plays so well.

 Surprisingly, American football has actually picked up in popularity quite a bit in recent years.
 There are surprisingly lots of local fans, way more than I thought.
 Some even follow a certain team and actually read up on the latest news associated with their team.
 How a German guy randomly picks the 49ers as their team of choice is beyond me, but there is a following nonetheless.
 I was quite surprised as having lived in South Africa, it seemed like there were very few fans there.
 Perhaps this is because rugby is the main sport there and is quite similar to American football.
 Nevertheless, that did not stop me from watching my Seahawks dominate the Broncos at 1am with my two South African friends that were keen to watch it with me at my apartment.